 Here’s a use case that illustrates how Blockchain works:

-Hash EncryptionsBlockchain technology uses hash encryption to secure the data, relying mainly on the SHA256 algorithm to secure the information.
+Hash Encryptionsblockchain technology uses hashing and encryption to secure the data, relying mainly on the SHA256 algorithm to secure the information.
 The address of the sender (public key), the receiver’s address, the transaction, and his/her private key details are transmitted via the SHA256 algorithm.
-The encrypted information, called hash encryption, is transmitted across the world and added to the Blockchain after verification.
+The encrypted information, called hash encryption, is transmitted across the world and added to the blockchain after verification.
 The SHA256 algorithm makes it almost impossible to hack the hash encryption, which in turn simplifies the sender and receiver’s authentication.

 Proof of WorkIn a Blockchain, each block consists of 4 main headers.